ajaysridharan/slate/source/includes/_customers.md

 current_mrr <small>integer</small> | MRR in the current month
 current_subscription_count <small>integer</small> | Subscription count in the current month.
 When subscription count is zero, customer is lost.
 This does not relate to the real-time active/cancelled subscriptions in Stripe, but customer's status in bookkeeping.
-Reflects the subscriptions that contributed to MRR. currency <small>string</small> | The currency for this customer, e.g. "usd", "eur"
+Reflects the subscriptions that contributed to MRR. currency <small>string</small> | The currency for this customer, e.g. "usd", "eur" country <small>string</small> | The country for this customer, e.g. “US”, “FI” state <small>string</small> | The US state for this customer, e.g. “OH”, “CA”.
+If customer does not reside in the US, the state will be empty.

 ## Create a customer